-Protesters to demonstrate against el-Sissi’s visit to France
+Protesters demonstrate against el-Sissi’s visit to France

-PARIS (AP) — French protesters and human rights activists geared up for a demonstration outside the National Assembly in Paris on Tuesday in opposition to the state visit of Egyptian President Abdel-Fattah el-Sissi, even though he won’t be inside.
+PARIS (AP) — French protesters and human rights activists demonstrated outside the National Assembly in Paris on Tuesday in opposition to the state visit of Egyptian President Abdel-Fattah el-Sissi even though he wasn’t inside.

 El-Sissi’s visit is in its second and final day.
-The protesters were also angry at French President Emmanuel Macron for rolling out the red carpet to the Egyptian leader, whom they view as a human rights abuser.
+The protesters, who carried placards reading “Egypt, Human Rights Emergency,” were also angry at French President Emmanuel Macron for rolling out the red carpet to the Egyptian leader, whom they view as a human rights abuser.
 Egypt has cracked down severely on political dissent in recent years.

 Macron welcomed el-Sissi at the Elysee Palace.
 The leaders held robust discussions on issues such as human right issues in addition to fighting terrorism, the conflict in Libya and other regional issues.